Basic Policy of Establishing Internal Control Systems

 B. Rules and other systems for managing risk of loss of subsidiaries

-(1) We shall ensure accounting is carried out in accordance with the Accounting Regulations, and receive accounting reports on a monthly basis.
+(1) We require accounting procedures to be carried out in accordance with the "Accounting Regulations" and to receive monthly reports.

 C. System for ensuring that Directors, etc., of subsidiaries execute their duties efficiently